Markestic

 3. Rights and obligations of the Client

 3.3.
-If the realistic fulfilment of the schedule for the execution of the Individual Assignment requires a shorter assessment than the time specified in clause 3.2, the Client and the Agency shall jointly agree on the necessary schedule (including the deadline for the assessment), taking into account the specificities of the profession.
+If the realistic fulfilment of the schedule for the execution of the Individual Order requires a shorter assessment than the time specified in clause 3.2, the Client and the Agency shall jointly agree on the necessary schedule (including the deadline for the assessment), taking into account the specificities of the profession.
 If the Client is in default with its obligations under the schedule, the Agency’s deadline for performance or completion of the work shall be extended by the period of the default.
-Any additional work resulting from such delays may be considered by the Agency as an Individual Assignment and may be invoiced to the Client.
+Any additional work resulting from such delays may be considered by the Agency as an Individual Order and may be invoiced to the Client.

 3.5.
 The Client shall be responsible for the authenticity, completeness, correctness and accuracy of the data provided by the Client for processing, and for the delivery of the data by the agreed deadline.